vuejs/vuepress/docs/guide/migration.md

 - There is no **conventional theme directory structure** anymore.
   - The file `theme/enhanceApp.js` or `theme/clientAppEnhance.{js,ts}` will not be used as client app enhance file implicitly.
 You need to specify it explicitly in `clientAppEnhanceFiles` hook.
   - Files in `theme/global-components/` directory will not be registered as Vue components automatically.
-You need to register components manually in `clientAppEnhance.{js,ts}`.
+You need to use `@vuepress/plugin-register-components`, or register components manually in `clientAppEnhance.{js,ts}`.
   - Files in `theme/layouts/` directory will not be registered as layout components automatically.
 You need to specify it explicitly in `layouts` option.
   - Files in `theme/templates/` directory will not be used as dev / ssr template automatically.
   - Always provide a theme entry file, and do not use `"main": "layouts/Layout.vue"` as the theme entry.